 Prerequisite for the Grassroots Game Model 4v4, 7v7, 9v9 and 11v11 Courses: Coaches must take the free DCC online Introduction to Coaching course in order to be eligible for the Grassroots courses.

 Course Information for the US Soccer National D License

-Prerequisite for the National D License Course: The pre-requisites are either the grassroots licenses or National E license as explained below:
+Prerequisite for the National D License Course: either the grassroots licenses or National E license as explained below.

 Coaches must take at least two grassroots in-person courses, one of which must be the 11v11 course, plus at least one online grassroots game model course.
 Coaches who already have taken the online F course do not need to take the grassroots online course.
 No waiting period required.